ndrean/asyn-promise/readme.md

 so that we can run in a terminal:

-- yarn clean (empty the directory '/dist')
+- yarn clean (this empties the directory '/dist')
-- yarn dev (bundling in development mode)
+- yarn dev (bundles in development mode)
-- yarn build (bundling in production mode when ready to minimize)
+- yarn build (bundles in production mode when ready to minimize)
-- yarn serve (to run the development server)
+- yarn serve (runs a development server)

 The corresponding npm scripts are: